safespring/web/content/en/services/containerplatform.md

 ---

 {{< ingress >}}
-Safespring On-demand Kubernetes helps organizations get new services into production faster, reduce internal platform ownership, and retain control over data and operations in Europe.
+Built on Safespring Compute, the service combines self-service provisioning, a managed control plane, modern traffic management, and digital sovereignty in a platform delivered from Safespring data centers in Sweden and Norway powered by 100% renewable energy.
 {{</ ingress >}}

-The service is built for organizations that want to modernize how applications run without having to build up the full platform capability internally.
-For many teams, the value is shorter lead time, clearer responsibility boundaries, and a stronger foundation for secure growth.
+The practical value is that engineering teams get a platform that is ready to use, while the organization keeps control over jurisdiction, security posture, and long-term platform direction without having to own every layer of platform operations internally.

 {{< icon-block-container >}}
-    {{< icon-block icon="fas fa-rocket" text="Production faster" link="" color="#195F8C">}}
+    {{< icon-block icon="fas fa-rocket" text="Self-service clusters" link="" color="#195F8C">}}
-    {{< icon-block icon="fas fa-layer-group" text="Less platform work" link="" color="#417DA5">}}
+    {{< icon-block icon="fas fa-layer-group" text="Managed control plane" link="" color="#417DA5">}}
-    {{< icon-block icon="fas fa-shield-check" text="Operational control" link="" color="#32CD32">}}
+    {{< icon-block icon="fas fa-shield-check" text="Immutable node foundation" link="" color="#32CD32">}}
-    {{< icon-block icon="fas fa-arrows-up-down-left-right" text="Built to scale" link="" color="#3C9BCD">}}
+    {{< icon-block icon="fas fa-arrows-up-down-left-right" text="Modern traffic model" link="" color="#3C9BCD">}}
-    {{< icon-block icon="fas fa-lock" text="EU jurisdiction" link="/en/gdpr/" color="#FA690F">}}
+    {{< icon-block icon="fas fa-lock" text="Digital sovereignty" link="/en/gdpr/" color="#FA690F">}}
-    {{< icon-block icon="fa-kit fa-eu-flag" text="Regulated sectors" link="" color="#417DA5">}}
+    {{< icon-block icon="fas fa-leaf" text="100% renewable energy" link="" color="#417DA5">}}
 {{< /icon-block-container >}}

-## Why organizations choose the service
+## Why the architecture matters

-Safespring On-demand Kubernetes is a strong fit for organizations that want to get more business value out of modern applications without increasing the internal burden of platform and operations work.
-For many teams, the gain is more time for delivery and development, while the organization gets stronger control over data, responsibility, and compliance.
+The most important technical advantage is not one isolated feature.
+It is that the service is shaped as a usable platform boundary from day one.
+That matters because platform teams rarely struggle with creating a cluster.
+They struggle with making the cluster consistent, supportable, secure, and ready for production use.

-{{% custom-card image="/img/graphics/safespring-image.svg" cardtitle="When the service creates value" %}}
+{{% custom-card image="/img/graphics/safespring-image.svg" cardtitle="What this means in practice" %}}
-Safespring On-demand Kubernetes is especially relevant when you want to:

-- get new digital services from development to production faster
-- reduce dependence on internal specialist work for platform and operations
-- meet requirements around security, data location, and European jurisdiction
+The architecture is designed to give you:

+- a self-service model through portal and API instead of manual cluster administration
+- a managed control plane so your team does not have to own every control-plane concern internally
+- an immutable operating system foundation with Talos Linux, which reduces operational drift and attack surface
-- establish a modern foundation for growth, modernization, and long-term control
+- a modern network and traffic model based on Cilium, Gateway API, and Traefik support
+- a clearer responsibility split between what Safespring operates and what your own team still owns
 {{% /custom-card %}}

 {{< distance >}}

+## Technical advantages, explained simply

+{{< icon-block-horisontal color="#195F8C" icon="fa-solid fa-rocket" text="Provisioning and control are already defined" description="Clusters are created through portal and API, and the control plane is managed as part of the service.
+That shortens time to production and reduces the amount of platform assembly your own team has to repeat for every new environment." >}}
+{{< icon-block-horisontal color="#32cd32" icon="fa-solid fa-shield-check" text="The foundation is designed for lower operational risk" description="Talos Linux provides an immutable, Kubernetes-focused node foundation, while OIDC-based access, modern networking, and a clear service boundary make the platform easier to govern and easier to reason about." >}}
+{{< icon-block-horisontal color="#3C9BCD" icon="fa-solid fa-arrow-up-right-dots" text="The service supports real workloads, not just cluster creation" description="Persistent volumes through Cinder CSI, traffic management through Cilium Gateway API and Traefik support, and GPU-capable worker nodes mean the platform can support production applications with different runtime needs." >}}

+This is also where digital sovereignty becomes practical rather than abstract.
+The platform is delivered from Safespring data centers in Sweden and Norway, powered by 100% renewable energy, and built for organizations that want stronger control over jurisdiction, data location, and long-term independence from hyperscaler lock-in.

+## Go deeper when you need the detail

+If you want the technical detail behind the service, these are the most useful next reads:

-## What you get with the service
+- [What you get on day one](/blogg/2026/2026-03-what-to-compare-managed-kubernetes-vs-self-managed/#what-you-get-on-day-one) for the documented platform defaults

-{{< icon-block-horisontal color="#195F8C" icon="fa-solid fa-rocket" text="A faster path to business value" description="Spend less time building and maintaining the platform and more time launching, improving, and scaling the applications that create value in your business." >}}
-{{< icon-block-horisontal color="#32cd32" icon="fa-solid fa-shield-check" text="Stronger control and less risk" description="Meet requirements around security, data location, and European jurisdiction in a solution built for organizations where control is not negotiable." >}}
-{{< icon-block-horisontal color="#3C9BCD" icon="fa-solid fa-arrow-up-right-dots" text="A platform that grows with you" description="Create a foundation for new services, growing products, and changing needs without each step requiring you to build more platform capability yourself." >}}

-Safespring combines open technology with local presence, technical competence, and infrastructure built for organizations that do not want to compromise on control, data location, or long-term independence.
-The result is a managed Kubernetes service that increases your room to act without adding unnecessary complexity.

-If you want to understand the technical service boundary in more detail, for example around the control plane, networking, storage, and responsibility split, we have described that in our [technical walkthrough of Safespring On-demand Kubernetes](/blogg/2026/2026-03-what-to-compare-managed-kubernetes-vs-self-managed/).
+- [The service boundary in practice](/blogg/2026/2026-03-what-to-compare-managed-kubernetes-vs-self-managed/#the-service-boundary-in-practice) for the responsibility split
+- [Getting started in the official docs](https://docs.safespring.com/kubernetes/getting-started/) for provisioning, control plane layouts, and supported components
+- [Traffic management](https://docs.safespring.com/kubernetes/manage-traffic/) for Gateway API and Traefik-related traffic patterns
+- [Portal overview](https://docs.safespring.com/kubernetes/portal-overview/) for the self-service workflow and cluster access
+- [Persistent volumes](https://docs.safespring.com/kubernetes/persistent-volumes/) for storage behavior and classes
+- [Logging and monitoring](https://docs.safespring.com/kubernetes/security-compliance/logging-monitoring/) for the current observability boundary

 {{< distance >}}

 ## Talk to us about your needs

 {{% custom-card image="/img/card/safespring-fredric.webp" cardtitle="Contact us" %}}
-Do you have questions about how Safespring On-demand Kubernetes can support your modernization, security, or digital sovereignty goals?
+Do you have questions about how this service can support your modernization, governance, sustainability, or digital sovereignty goals?
 Contact us for an initial discussion about your needs, target state, and next steps.

 {{< inline "Call" >}} [+46 855 10 73 70](tel:+46855107370)
 {{< inline "Mail" >}} [hello@safespring.com](mailto:hello@safespring.com)